 Read More: How to write a good Defect Report?

 Test reporting tools can be very beneficial for organizations for the following reasons.

 - Detecting bugs early: A good testing tool will help identify critical bugs very early in the cycle.
 This avoids having to manually look through the code to find bugs and then report them to the developer.

 - Makes analysis easier: Test reporting tools generate reports that have information about errors, tests executed, test scenarios, and more.
 This provides valuable insight as to how good or bad of a shape the project is in and how it aligns with the business requirements.

-- Helps track progress of a product: Test reporting tools provide the necessary information to stakeholders about the product quality and help them keep a track of a product and whether it is ready for release.
+- Helps track the progress of a product: Test reporting tools provide the necessary information to stakeholders about the product quality and help them keep track of a product and whether it is ready for release.

 How to pick the right test automation reporting tool?

 Since testing quality plays a huge role in deciding the roadmap of a project, it is vital to pick the best reporting tool for selenium.
 Here’s how you can decide which is the right reporting tool by checking: